-With the upcoming Holiday Season starting to appear on marketers’ radar screens, a traditional idea from the past might be worth bringing back: sending handwritten thank you notes to loyal customers.
+With the upcoming holiday season starting to appear on marketers’ radar screens, a traditional idea from the past might be worth bringing back: sending handwritten thank you messages to loyal customers.
 But here’s a twist: Instead of waiting until after a sale has been made, those in the know are sending thank you’s as a pre-emptive move now.
 The idea is to jog previous customers’ memories about your business, and hopefully prompt them to make a return visit.
-It's a way to subtlely boost your marketing communications efforts and build goodwill at the same time.“Handwritten notes … cost something, mean something, and have permanence in a way emails and text messages don’t,” said business author John Coleman, quoted in the Harvard Business Review.
+It's a way to subtly boost your marketing communications efforts and build goodwill at the same time.“Handwritten notes … cost something, mean something, and have permanence in a way emails and text messages don’t,” said business author John Coleman, quoted in the Harvard Business Review.
 “They let the people in our lives know we appreciate them enough to do something as archaic as pausing for 15 minutes to put pen to paper, in an attempt to connect and sustain a relationship with them.”

 The only perceived drawback in this process may be the time involved, but even that is no longer an obstacle.
 Simply Written is a business communication service that helps companies enhance their relationships with clients via an innovative technology that can “hand-write” your message in a digital format for fast, easy thank you notes.
 The end result is a personalized card or message that is indistinguishable from traditional handwriting.